 Pay Grade: 03

-Application review will begin on December 15 and continue until the position is filled.
+Inquiries may be directed to [email protected].
+Application review will begin on December 1st and continue until filled.

 UMass Boston requires all employees to be vaccinated against COVID-19 and to confirm proof of their vaccination status.
 Exemptions from the vaccine requirement will be permitted only for qualifying religious or medical reasons.

 Working at University of Massachusetts Boston

 The University of Massachusetts Boston is nationally recognized as a model of excellence for urban public universities.
 The scenic waterfront campus is located next to the John F. Kennedy Library, with easy access to downtown Boston.

 The second-largest campus in the UMass system, UMass Boston combines a small-college experience with the vast resources of a major research university.
 With a 16:1 student-to-faculty ratio, students easily interact with professors because most teaching occurs in small class sizes.
 Ninety-three percent of full-time faculty hold the highest degree in their fields.